Sign your GDPR DPA in the Deskwoot dashboard, in under a minute

 Article 28 DPAs in 60 seconds.
 Open Settings, fill three fields, click Accept, get a counter-signed PDF in your inbox.
 With cf-ray, IP, UA, and browser fingerprint captured for non-repudiation.

-Deskwoot Team·May 1, 2026·3 min readEvery help-desk vendor talks about being "GDPR-ready".
+Deskwoot Team·May 1, 2026·4 min readEvery Deskwoot account can now sign their GDPR Article 28 Data Processing Agreement directly in the dashboard, electronically, in under a minute, with no email loop and no waiting for a countersignature.
 Most of them mean the customer can request a DPA via email, wait three business days, get a PDF back, sign it manually, scan it, email it back, and wait three more days for a counter-signature.
 We thought that was ridiculous, so we made it self-serve.

 Starting today every Deskwoot account can sign their Article 28 Data Processing Agreement directly in the dashboard.
 Open Settings, Legal, DPA, fill in three fields, click Accept, and get a fully signed PDF in your inbox immediately.
 Done.